sharibarboza/FIL-CAN/cms/theme/go-forth-and-share.md

 ---
-title: 'Yes, Lord'
+title: I Will Go
-filipino: 'Opo, Panginoon'
+filipino: Hahayu Ako
 versetext: >-
-  Martha said to him, "Yes Lord, I believe that you are the Messiah, the Son of God, the one who was expected to come into the world."
+  Then I heard the voice of the Lord saying, “Whom shall I send?
+And who will go for us?”
+And I said, “Here am I. Send me!”
-verse: 'John 11:27'
+verse: 'Isaiah 6:8'
 ---